-- Did the update have any special instructions? - Was any test run to verify that the update was applied correctly and completely? - Does the problem still exist if IBM MQ is restored to the previous maintenance level? - If the installation was successful, check with the IBM Support Center for any maintenance package errors. - If a maintenance package has been applied to any other program, consider the effect it might have on the way IBM MQ interfaces with it.
+- Did the update have any special instructions? - Was any test run to verify that the update was applied correctly and completely? - Does the problem still exist if IBM MQ is restored to the previous maintenance level? - If the installation was successful, check with IBM Support for any maintenance package errors. - If a maintenance package has been applied to any other application, consider the effect it might have on the way IBM MQ interfaces with it. - 4.
+Has the application run successfully before?